Reilly-ConceptsCognitionLab/SemanticDistance/paper/Reilly_SemanticDistance_JOSS.md

 ## Semantic distance estimates

 Included function average the semantic vectors for all content words in a turn then computes the distance to the average of the semantic vectors of the content words in the subsequent turn.
 It averages across the semantic vectors of all words within a turn and then computes cosine distance to all the words in the next turn.
-A user simply needs to feed it a transcript formatted with `clean_dialogue`. `dist_dialogue` will return a summary dataframe that distance values aggregated by talker and turn (`id_turn`).
+A user simply needs to feed it a transcript formatted with `clean_dialogue`.
+The function `dist_dialogue` returns a summary dataframe that distance values aggregated by talker and turn (`id_turn`).